oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

     Once the execution is successful, 'RouteRulesInOCI', 'SecRulesInOCI', 'DRGRouteRulesInOCI' tabs of the excel sheet will be updated with the rules exported from OCI.
 At this point, we only have our Excel sheet Tabs updated, proceed to the next step to create the Terraform Files for the same.

 3. Choose _'Network'_ from the displayed menu.
-Choose one or combination of the below sub-options as per requriement:
+Choose below sub-options:
    - Security Rules
       - Add/Modify/Delete Security Rules (Reads SecRulesinOCI sheet)
    - Route Rules